Chancellor's Cornerstone Award

 About the Award

 The Chancellor's Cornerstone Award recognizes University of Alaska Fairbanks staff for sustained outstanding contributions toward accomplishing and enhancing the UAF mission and strategic plan.
-The nomination period for the 2023 award will open in March.
+Nominations accepted from Dec.
+13, 2022 - Feb.
+15, 2023.

 Recipients are publicly recognized for work-related service and receive a plaque and gift as determined by the chancellor.
 A copy of the award is placed in the recipient's personnel file.